 For example, if your e-commerce store sells promotional materials then noncompeting professionals would include marketers, salespeople, sales consultants, business coaches, chambers of commerce, and event managers.

-Ecommerce SEO Checklist #20: Give away products to get publicity
+Ecommerce SEO Tip #20: Give away products to get publicity

 In our increasingly digital world, it’s easy to get overwhelmed with emails, tweets, and messages.
 If you’re trying to get coverage from bloggers and other influencers, you’re probably one of many people pitching products to them.
 How do you cut through the noise to get attention for your site?